Peterborough Petes: Uniforms and logos

 From 1956 to 1974, the Petes wore the red, white & blue colours of the Montreal Canadiens.
 In 1974–75, the club changed to the maroon & white colours they wear today.
 In January 2000, a new '3rd' jersey was introduced, that used the maroon background, with white, black & gold trim.

-For the 2005–06 season, the Petes unveiled a 50th anniversary jersey that has a black background with maroon & gold trim.
+For the 2005–06 season, the Petes unveiled a 50th anniversary jersey that has a black background with maroon and gold trim.
 During January in the 2006–07 season, the Petes wore throwback jerseys for the TPT Petes.

 Arena

 The Peterborough Memorial Centre was constructed in 1956, and named in honour of the many war veterans who came from the region.
 It was built at the east of the fairground and horse track at the corner of Landsdowne and George streets.

 The original design included a large stage at the south end of the arena, with an oversized portrait of Queen Elizabeth II above.
 The seats were all wooden and painted yellow, green and mauve.
 The Memorial Centre hosted the Memorial Cup tournament in 1996.
 The arena has a capacity of 4,329 for hockey, and an additional 1,000 for concerts.

 In 2003, the Memorial Centre was renovated adding 24 luxury box suites, improved concessions, a licensed restaurant, new seats, boards, scoreboard and the addition of air conditioning.
 The renovated arena hosted the 2004 OHL All-Star Classic.

 Canadian Football Hall of Fame inductee John Badham briefly served as the public address announcer for Peterborough Petes home games.